kmeersman624/Workout-Tracker/README.md

 # Workout-Tracker

   ## Description
-  This is a fitness tracker application that uses a Mongo database with a Mongoose schema and handles routes with Express.
+  This is a fitness tracker application allows the user to view, create, and track daily workouts.
+It uses a Mongo database with a Mongoose schema and handles routes with Express.

   ![GitHub repo size](https://img.shields.io/github/repo-size/kmeerman624/README-Generator)